 - I Only Said – My Bloody Valentine (1991):

 To go you were there, you were there,

 To lay underneath the red sky there,

 To lay under her, I want her there…”

-Some great covers of the track also exist – including a sliding, fusion-inclined rendition from Japancakes, and a tasty solo piano reworking from Walt Wagner (plus, the MBV original was sampled in Uplink by Stratus).
+Some great covers of the track also exist – including a sliding, fusion-inclined take from Japancakes, and a tasty solo piano rework from Walt Wagner.
+Plus, MBV’s original was sampled by Stratus in Uplink.